Flamingo-tech/Open-AIR/Open AIR Valve/Software/README.md

 ## Hall Sensor Homing

-Since version V1.4.0 of the Open AIR Valve , the Omron Switch is changed for a more reliable mechanism: A hall sensor.
+Since hardware version V1.4.0 of the Open AIR Valve , the Omron Switch is changed for a more reliable mechanism: A hall sensor.
 The signal of the sensor is inverted! so a small change to your YAML file is needed if you upgrade.

 ```yaml